 All Authorized Adults should also familiarize themselves with the Emergency Evacuation Procedures posted by the Emerson College Police Department.

 D. Background Checks

-For all Emerson College’s programs involving Minors, the Program Administrator distributes to all Authorized Adults and Key Personnel a copy of Emerson College’s current background policy and instructions for completion of a Criminal Offender Record Information (CORI) Acknowledgement.
-The CORI Acknowledgements are collected by the Program Administrator and submitted to the Office of Human Resources a minimum of thirty (30) days prior to the start of the program.
+For all Emerson College’s programs involving Minors, the Program Administrator distributes to all Authorized Adults and Key Personnel a copy of Emerson College’s current background policy and instructions for completion of a Background Check.

 The background search is administered by the Office of Human Resources.
 At a minimum, a background check will include a review of the CORI.
 A background check may also include a review of the Sex Offender Records Information (SORI) database, as well as a national criminal or sex offender search.
 All such background checks shall be conducted in compliance with the applicable provisions of the Fair Credit Reporting Act, U.S. Equal Employment Opportunity Commission and the Massachusetts Department of Criminal Justice Information Services.

 If background search results in adverse action, the Office of Human Resources confidentially facilitates any necessary communication between the affected individual and Program Administrator.

 Background checks for returning staff must be repeated every two (2) years.
 Some programs may require more frequent background checks.

 Failure to comply with a background check may result in immediate suspension or termination.
 Authorized Adults and Key Personnel are encouraged to self-disclose to the Office of Human Resources any changes to their arrest or conviction record that may occur while they are participating or supporting a program.